Microsoft Dynamics 365 Component

 | Use Exponential Backoff | Specifies whether to use a pre-defined exponential backoff strategy for retries.
 When enabled, 'Retry Delay (ms)' is ignored. | false |

-[CRM] Run Fetch XML Query
+Run Fetch XML Query

-Execute a fetch XML query against your Microsoft Dynamics 365 CRM instance. | key: fetchXml
+Executes a Fetch XML query against the Microsoft Dynamics 365 CRM instance. | key: fetchXml

 | Input | Notes | Example |